The Canon of Scripture

 One of the issues that divide Catholics and Protestants is the canon of Scripture.
 The canon is the list of inspired books that belong in the Bible.
 Catholic Bibles contain seven more books than Protestant Bibles do.
 The seven books, all in the Old Testament, are Tobit, Judith, Wisdom, Sirach, Baruch and 1 and 2 Maccabees.
 Catholics call the disputed books deuterocanonical and consider them to be inspired.
 Protestants call them apocryphal and consider them to be spurious.

 When Jesus walked the earth there were two Old Testament canons in use.
 There was the Palestinian canon, which is identical to the Protestant Old Testament, and there was the Alexandrian canon which is identical to the Catholic Old Testament.
 The Alexandrian canon was also known as the Septuagint.
 The Palestinian canon was shorter than the Septuagint.
 The reason why the Catholic Church uses the Septuagint is simple.
 The Apostles and the early Church used the Septuagint.
 Evidence can be found in the Bible itself.
 The New Testament quotes the Old Testament approximately 350 times.
 The vast majority of those quotes are from the Septuagint.

 There are a couple of things wrong with this line of reasoning.
-First of all, both Old Testament canons were received from the Jews.
-Thus neither one is eliminated by this verse.
+First, both Old Testament canons were received from the Jews.
+Thus, neither one is eliminated by this verse.
 Secondly, the Jews didn't settle on the Palestinian canon until 90 AD at the Council of Jamnia.
 This was well after Jesus established His Church.
 At this point the Jews were no longer in charge.
 Ironically it was at the Council of Jamnia that the Jews also rejected the New Testament.
 Logically speaking, anyone who would consider Jamnia as being authoritative would also have to reject the New Testament.
 And I am not aware of any Protestants who have done that.